VerdantAI/numsuch/README.md

 Hopefully we can get the algorithms documented in the [tex](tex/) directory.
 Trust the raw TeX for recency, not the PDFs.

+Please contribute to this project!
+I've tried to make it easy by (1) being generally friendly and (2) providing a [Contributor's Guide](CONTRIBUTING.md).
+I'm very open to being told "Ur doin it wrong!"

 ## Why Chapel?

 Because it works.
 I'm finding myself laughing out loud at 2 AM saying "I can't believe that worked the first time!".
 And it feels like the love child of Python (mom) and Fortran (dad), the two greatest languages